top of page

 Sober Living for Adults From New York

 Adults from New York City, Long Island, Westchester, the Hudson Valley, and Upstate New York frequently come to Right Path House for a structured, supportive sober living environment outside the intensity of home.
 For those searching for a “sober house near me in New York,” our Madison, CT location offers weekly coaching, walkable access to treatment, and a calm, grounding setting that helps residents reset, rebuild, and move forward with clarity.
+We're on the train line and also walkable for women.

 New Jersey